petersdw1/Battlab-One/README.md

 # BattLab-One
-A New Tool for Estimating Battery Life for Your Next Internet of Things Project
+A New Tool for Estimating and Optimizing Battery Life for Your Next Internet of Things Project

   - Battlab-One Quick Start Guide